The value of recycled pallets is on the rise—make sure you're maximizing your income from pallet retrieval transactions.

 Step 1: Create a traceable, transparent digital footprint for every pallet load collected.

-When a retail customer contacts 48forty to retrieve used pallets, we create a digital sort sheet within PalTrax®, our online customer portal.
+When a customer contacts 48forty to retrieve used pallets, we create a digital sort sheet within PalTrax®, our online customer portal.
 This establishes a traceable digital footprint for each load of retrieved pallets.
 48forty drivers carry tablets that provide electronic bills of lading (B/L) as loads are signed off on at the retailers dock.
 The B/L is connected to the digital sort sheet to document the load count within PalTrax.
 The pallet count is verified as the trailers are offloaded at a 48forty facility before going to sort tables.
 All pallets are accounted for.

 Step 2: Update the digital documentation once cores are sorted for an accurate final count.

 As mentioned earlier, used pallets are sorted into three categories of different value: cores for reuse, scrap and pooled pallets.
 Once a load is sorted, the final count is added to the retailer’s digital sort sheet on PalTrax.
 This count determines the final purchase price for the seller.
-The retailer can login to PalTrax and see the original B/L, the sorted count and final invoice to 48forty.
+The customer can login to PalTrax and see the original B/L, the sorted count and final invoice to 48forty.

 Step 3: Provide total visibility of individual loads as well as entire order history to retail customers.